raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_1_hl/index.md

 showSummary: true
 date: 2025-08-02
 showTableOfContents : true
-draft: true
 ---

 {{< figure src="images/jsn_1_head.png" >}}

 ## Introduction

-This chapter will cover the modifications of the structure processing algorithm that decrease the json parsing time of around 40%.
+This chapter will cover the modifications of the structure processing algorithm that decrease the JSON parsing time of around 40%.

 It will cover all optimizations that can be implemented at the C level, while the next chapter will focus on how we can improve it even more by using tricks reserved for the assembly world.

 Let's start by remembering a few facts.

-First, the json format is not structured in memory (you can't just skip to the next entity by applying a (compile-time or runtime) constant byte offset : you must process the entire file char by char.
+First, the JSON format is not structured in memory (you can't just skip to the next entity by applying a (compile-time or runtime) constant byte offset : you must process the entire file char by char.

 Second, our base reference time for processing the entire file with no special trick is around `50ms`.
-Let's see by how much we can divide that.
+Let's see how much we can reduce that.

-There are many possible ways to rework the json parsing algorithm, but not all will :
+There are many possible ways to rework the JSON parsing algorithm, but not all will :
 - always be functional.
 - always notably increase the performance.